Early Childhood Studies Courses

 More at Textbooks: Information and Purchasing, including Online Orders, Newark Center Textbooks and Supplies, Book Buybacks, and Textbook Costs.

-- Identify and describe: normal development, basic needs, major theories, problem areas, and the impact of familial, community, and social influences on a child’s development.
+- Demonstrate the ability to identify and describe normal development, basic needs, major theories, problem areas, and the impact of familial, community, and social influences on a child’s development.

-- Illustrate an understanding of the biological processes and physical development of children from prenatal through age nine.
-Recognize and explain the physical, cognitive, social, emotional, and language development in children from prenatal through age nine.
+- Illustrate the understanding of biological, psychological, physical development processes of children from conception through adolescence.
+Recognize and explain the physical, cognitive, social, emotional, and language development in children from conception through adolescence.

 - Observe young children, assess the learning environment, and recognize developmentally appropriate activities in early childhood educational settings.
-Then be able to plan, prepare, set-up, and evaluate developmentally appropriate curriculum activities for young children.
+Plan, prepare, set-up, and evaluate developmentally appropriate curriculum activities for young children.